Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Canadian duo Cope have recently released their self-titled début EP through Norwegian Blue Records.
+Canadian duo Cope has recently released their self-titled début EP through Norwegian Blue Records.
 With the rise of two-man bands being a prevalent item these days, Cope‘s Mickey Hayward (drums) and Tyson Wiebe (guitars/vocals) are poised to make an impact with this effort.

 With a loud garage rock-like approach, the pair excel at electrically charged music with abundant punk rock excesses.